 Support Services Abroad

 There will be a student services staff person on location at IDC to ensure all of the needs of ISBA participants are met.
 Professional staff will accompany the students for the duration of the program.
-There will also be Israeli Resident Assistants, who will hold office hours in the dorms.

 Participants of the ISBA program will be required to purchase the same health insurance that is offered for students that participate in the IDC semester programs.
 Additionally, all students will be registered with the US State Department.
 The program will provide each participant with supplemental insurance.
 All students will be provided transportation (via taxi or private bus) to IDC on days when class is held.
 A private bus will be chartered for transportation to off-campus sites such as company visits and immersive experiences.
 Each student will be given a wallet size card with emergency numbers and we will go over emergency procedures on day one of the on-site orientation.